Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ1: Root Cause of Misconfigurations

 \subsubsection{Resource competition}

-{Due to the limited system resources, software misconfigurations may also lead to resource competition among different software running in the same system.
+{Due to limited system resources, software misconfigurations may also lead to resource competition among different software running on the same system.
 Resource competition occurs when software requires resources that have been occupied and locked by other software.
-For instance, a user configured Apache's port while a previous configuration had already been set to the same port (\textbf{CB1}).
+For instance, a user configured Apache's port while a previous configuration had already been set to the same port (\textit{RC$\mathit{_{II}}$-Case\#1}).
 Hence, Apache failed to start and reported that the address had already been used.
 According to our dataset, port, device I/O, and database connection are three common types of resources involved in resource competition.
-In \textbf{CB2}, the user left many unresponsive Apache processes, which blocked the new Apache instance from accepting the lock of the disk.}
+In \textit{RC$\mathit{_{II}}$-Case\#2}, the user left many unresponsive Apache processes, which blocked the new Apache instance from accepting the lock of the disk.}